soler91/tera-proxy/_pages/modules.md

   - repo: soler91/AfkRewards
     desc: Accepts Allegiance event rewards automatically.
   - repo: soler91/NameChanger
-    desc: Changes your name clientside.
+    desc: Changes your name and title clientside.
 - header: The Questionable Ones
   description: "Where the line starts getting blurred.
 If you use these and it gets noticed...
 Well, no promises."
   modules: